 The best filter is none at all.
 I guess this is why #nofilter or natural is the most popular on Instagram, although it’s the second most engaging.

 Word of Caution:.
 Using filters outside Instagram doesn’t permit you to use the #nofilter hashtag.
 You will get called out.
 Oh, and stay away from borders too since that’s said and done.

 Instagram blew up because of its iconic filters.
 People used filters to call out that they were on Instagram.
 But those days are over.
 Instagram is less about filters and more about context and a carefully edited aesthetic.
 The challenge for any mobile photographer today is leveraging filters while retaining the authenticity of the photo.
 Still, the best filter may be none at all.

-A strange phenomena has overtaken the web’s social images.
+A strange phenomenon has overtaken the web’s social images.
 Many of the images are so over-filtered they look like paintings rather than pictures.

 Try to keep your images honest.
 Pictures should look like pictures.

 You already have a huge advantage with your camera in your pocket and editing apps to make you look like a pro.
 The challenge today is balancing that storytelling with slight filter augmentation without making the images look too fake.
 Ideally, no one should be able to tell if you used a filter or not.